Kalenjin people: Pastoral Iron Age

+Modern history

 Pre-19th century

 A body of oral traditions from various East African communities points to the presence of at least four significant Kalenjin-speaking population groups present prior to the 19th century.
 The earliest mention appears to be of the Lumbwa.
 Meru oral history describes the arrival of their ancestors at Mount Kenya where they interacted with this community.
 The Lumbwa occupied the lower reaches of Mount Kenya though the extent of their territory is presently unclear.

 North-east of this community, across the Rift Valley, a community known as the Chok (later Suk) occupied the Elgeyo escarpment.
 Pokot oral history describes their way of life, as that of the Chemwal whose country may have been known as Chemngal, a community that appears to have lived in association with the Chok.
 The Chemwal appear to have been referred to as Siger by the Karamojong on account of a distinctive cowrie shell adornment favored by the women of this community.
 The area occupied by the Chemwal stretched between Mount Elgon and present day Uasin Gishu as well as into a number of surrounding counties.

 Far west, a community known as the Maliri occupied present-day Jie and Dodoth country in Uganda.
 The Karamojong would eject them from this region over the course of the century and their traditions describe these encounters with the Maliri.
 The arrival in the district of the latter community is thought by some to be in the region of six to eight centuries ago.

 To the north of Chemngal were the Oropom (Orupoi), a late neolithic society whose expansive territory is said to have stretched across Turkana and the surrounding region as well as into Uganda and Sudan.
 Wilson (1970) who collected traditions relating to the Oropom observed that the corpus of oral literature suggested that, at its tail end, the society "had become effete, after enjoying for a long period the fruits of a highly developed culture".
 Bordering the Maliri in Uganda were the Karamojong, an Iron Age community that practiced a pastoral way of life.

 Towards the end of 18th century and through the 19th century, a series of droughts, plagues of locusts, epidemics, and in the final decades of the 19th century, a rapid succession of sub-continental epizootics affected these communities.
 There is an early record of the great Laparanat drought c.1785 that affected the Karamajong.
 However, for communities then resident in what is present-day Kenya many disaster narratives relate the start with the Aoyate, an acute meteorological drought that affected much of East and Southern Africa.
 Nile records distinctly indicate a start about 1800 while oral narratives and the few written records indicate peak aridity during the 1830s resulting in a notable famine in 1836.
-This arid period, and the consequent series of events, have been referred to as Mutai.
+This arid period, and the consequent series of events, have been referred to as (the first) Mutai.

 A feature of the Mutai was increased conflict between neighboring communities, most noted of these has been the Iloikop wars.